msxuc/EASIER/docs/autodiff.md

     1.  `tangent_map` and `cotangent_map`
     1.  `forward_map` and `backward_map`

-    1.  `derivative/differential` and `adjoint`: in a sense of e.g. "differential operator".
+    1.  `derivative/differential` and `adjoint`: in a sense of e.g. "differential operator" and "adjoint operator"

     Remarkably, `jacfwd/jacrev` APIs in JAX, `torch.func` etc. do not reflect the duality here.
 They both calculate the Jacobian (pushforward) only